FreymundDeveloper/Note-Record/README.md

 $ npm run test
 ```

-Remind: In the future, standardize yourself in English.
+Remind: In the future, standardize content in English.